n4nidhinchandran/songbird/readme.md

         Common::login($I, ADMIN_USERNAME, ADMIN_PASSWORD);
     }

     /**
-     * Scenario 1.61
+     * Scenario 10.6.1
      * @before login
      */
     public function listAllProfiles(AcceptanceTester $I)
     {
-        $I->amOnPage('/admin/songbird/user/user/list');
+        $I->amOnPage('/admin/?action=list&entity=User');
-        $I->canSeeNumberOfElements('//table[@class="table table-bordered table-striped sonata-ba-list"]/tbody/tr',4);
+        $I->canSeeNumberOfElements('//table/tbody/tr',4);
     }
-    ...
+}
 ```

 Noticed that the login class is protected rather than public.
-Protected class won't be executed when we run the "runtest" command but we can use it as a pre-requisite when testing listAppProfiles scenario for example, ie the @login annotation.
+Protected class won't be executed when we run the "runtest" command but we can use it as a pre-requisite when testing listAppProfiles scenario for example, ie the @before login annotation.

 listAllProfiles function goes to the user listing page and check for 4 rows in the table with the "table table-bordered table-striped" classes.
 The way it is selected is by using [xpath](https://msdn.microsoft.com/en-us/library/ms256086(v=vs.110).aspx).
 How do I know about the amOnPage and canSeeNumberOfElements functions?
 Remembered you ran the command "/bin/codecept build" before?
 This command generates the AcceptanceTester class to be used in the Cest class.
 All the functions of the AcceptanceTester class can be found in the "src/AppBundle/Tests/_support/_generated/AcceptanceTesterActions.php" class.

-You might also notice that I was going to the user listing url directly rather than clicking on the user listing link. *Simulating user clicks should be the way to go because you are simulating user behaviour with acceptance testing**.
+You might also notice that I was going to the user listing url directly rather than clicking on the "User Management" link. *Simulating user clicks should be the way to go because you are simulating user behaviour**.
 We do not have the links at the moment.
 We will change the test once we have the UI updated.

 Let us update the runtest script